Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/weight_paint/weights_menu.rst

 Generate automatic weight for armatures (requires the Armature modifier).

 With Empty Group
-   When parenting it will create empty vertex groups on the child objects (if they do not already exist) for and named after each deforming bone in the armature.
+   When parenting it will create an empty vertex groups on the child objects (if they do not exist already) for and named after each deforming bone in the armature.

 With Automatic Weights
-   works similar to With Empty Groups, but it will not leave the vertex groups empty.
+   Works similar to *With Empty Groups*, but it will not leave the vertex groups empty.
    It calculates how much influence a particular bone would have on points based on the distance from those points to a particular bone (“bone heat” algorithm).
    This influence will be assigned as weights in the vertex groups.